Hiring teens and college students at your restaurant? Here's what to know

 While you may find it easier to attract teenagers to work in your restaurant as a hostess or barista, you’ll also likely have to devote more resources to training in order to help them succeed.

 Take the time to build a formal training process where new, younger team members can shadow experienced staffers.
-Give them time to learn the menu and master your restaurant’s technology like a point-of-sale system.
+Give them time to learn the menu and master your restaurant’s technology, such as a point-of-sale system.

 You’ll also want to pay specific attention to two areas: food safety and conflict resolution.
 Proper food handling is smart business for a restaurant; it’s important not to assume that your new hire understands your local food code in and out.